 Once your boat is priced right and it’s clean, it’s time to let everyone know that it’s for sale.

 Local online classified sites are a great place to start but don’t overlook Facebook yard sale groups.
 These groups are incredibly active, with people always looking for a great deal.
-If you can price your boat right, you may have it sold within a few days if you post it in a Facebook group.
+If you can price your boat right, you may have it sold within a few days if you post a listing of it in a Facebook group.